-You may have read online that you ovulate on day 14 every month, which is two weeks before the onset of the next period.
-This is more of a myth than truth.
-It is based on the average cycle length of 28 days, assuming there is no variation from cycle to cycle variability.
+You may have read that ovulation occurs on day 14 (which is two weeks before the onset of your next period).
+However, this is more of a myth than a truth.
+This assumption is based on an average cycle length of 28 days, and it does not account for cycle to cycle variability.

 How does ovulation work?

 To explain how ovulation works, let’s start with the beginning – i.e. day 1 of your menstrual cycle.

 The first day of your period is considered the first day of your cycle, with the last day of your cycle being the day before your period starts again.
 The cycle can then be broken up into two phases: the follicular phase and the luteal phase.

 At the beginning of the follicular phase, the follicle stimulating hormone (FSH) rises.
 This hormone helps to develop an ovarian follicle, which will eventually house an egg.
 FSH also helps to initiate the production of estrogen, which supports the further development of the follicle and egg, while also thickening the uterine lining.

 Next, luteinizing hormone (LH) surges and triggers the body to ovulate.
 The process of ovulation involves the egg being released from the follicle and traveling down the fallopian tube towards the uterus.

 During this time, the egg can be fertilized by a sperm and result in pregnancy.
 If the egg is not fertilized, the uterine lining will shed together with the unfertilized egg during menstruation.
 This time frame after ovulation but before your period is known as the luteal phase.